Vidya-Vijay/Netflix-Viewership-Analysis/README.md

 ## 📊 Project Overview

 Analyzed 240 Netflix titles over 6 months to understand how factors such as ratings, awards, genre, and content type impact viewership.
+The main goal of this project is to analyze Netflix's data to improve business strategies, specifically the Recommendation Systems.
+This includes studying viewership data from January to June 2023 along with IMDb ratings.
 ---

 ## 🧠 Business Problem